KazimirAlvis/Global-360-Theme/THEME-UPDATES.md

 -   If you cut a manual release, keep the same structure for consistency (e.g., `1.0.20251009130545`)

 ### Release History

+#### v1.0.20251111221908 (2025-11-12)

+-   Added a favicon bundle manager to 360 Settings with bulk media uploads for PNG, SVG, ICO, Apple touch, and manifest files.
+-   Output the uploaded favicon links, manifest reference, and optional Apple web app title into the site `<head>` so browsers pick up the custom icons.
+-   Allowed administrators to upload SVG, ICO, and `.webmanifest` files, ensured WordPress accepts and stores them without triggering image processing failures, and polished the settings UI preview styling.

 #### v1.0.20251111160000 (2025-11-11)